artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw1/hw1.md

 	<img src="images/apriltag_following.gif" width="49%" />
 </p>

+### Video Submission for this part [5 points]

+Please record a short video to demonstrate the performance of your AprilTag Tracker.

 **Optional** After you finish this part, you could find a partner who also has a R2D2 and you could conduct a robot chasing application.
 You could attached a small Apriltag on the backpack battery of one R2D2 and use `drive_with_keyboard` you implemented in hw0 to drive this R2D2.
 The second R2D2 will just run `rolling_with_u`  to follow the first R2D2.
 Here is a [demo](https://www.youtube.com/watch?v=aHuZVwZAsAM).